Process for Receiving Academic Accommodations

 Below is an explanation of how the academic accommodations process works.
 You can also view and print out a step-by-step summary word document of the Process for Receiving Academic Accommodations.

-Once completed, the student is responsible for returning the form to Disability Services within 3 days of the meeting.
+Once completed, the student is responsible for returning the form to ODS (Office of Disability Services) within 3 days of the meeting.
 This form must be turned in, even if the department will accommodate the student's testing needs.

-When a test proctor is needed, Stephanie Anderberg, Program Coordinator for Accommodations, will review the form and send out a confirmation email 1-3 days prior to each exam.
-If you have questions or concerns regarding testing accommodations, or if you do not receive confirmation of your request for test proctoring by 2 working days before an exam, email firstname.lastname@example.org or call 717-245-1734 to ensure that your exam is scheduled with Disability Services.
+When a test proctor is needed, Susan Frommer, Proctor Coordinator, will review the form and send out a confirmation email 1-3 days prior to each exam.
+If students have questions or concerns regarding testing accommodations, or do not receive confirmation of any request for test proctoring by 2 working days before an exam, email Susan Frommer at firstname.lastname@example.org or call 717-254-8107.

 Please note that students requesting a test proctor must give at least 5 days notice before any exam.
-We will not be able to provide proctoring for students who do not provide sufficient notice.
+Disability Services will not be able to provide proctoring for students who do not provide sufficient notice.